 #3 Social media

-Social media platforms such as Facebook and LinkedIn are a great way to promote your events.
+Social media platforms such as Facebook and LinkedIn are a great way to promote your library events.
 Facebook has been popular with many libraries as it is a social platform that many community members and families participate in.

 Engage patrons by encouraging them to follow your page.
 Post frequently and include relevant news as well as visuals of the library and the associated resources.
 This will help you not only get people to attend from your page’s following, but also to attract followers from outside of your page as your postings are shared and liked.